 It is a legal requirement that staff who are involved in a food environment are trained and/or supervised commensurate with their work activity.
 The responsibility for the supervision and training of staff lies with the proprietor of the food business.

 From 1st January 2006 , staff responsible for the development and maintenance of the food business's Hazard Analysis Critical Control Point (HACCP) system must have received adequate training in the application of the HACCP principles.
 There is however, no legal requirement for individuals to undergo certified training programmes.

 Q. Does the FSAI carry out food safety/hygiene training?

-The FSAI does not provide general food safety/hygiene training courses however the FSAI runs two specific training courses:
+The FSAI does not provide general food safety/hygiene training courses, however, the FSAI runs one specific training course:

 - 'Train the Trainer workshops' for the FSAI's "Food Safety and You Induction Training Programme"

 Completion of the 'Train the trainer' workshop will allow a member of staff to

 deliver the FSAI's 3 hour induction programme on food safety.